 This is one of a series of posts about my experiences on new-to-me airlines.
 Surely, each flight is different but it’s always helpful to get general impressions of what to expect before you fly.
-If you fly Delta Comfort+ and have a very different experience, please feel free to comment below.
+If you fly TAP Portugal and have a very different experience, please feel free to comment below.

 Also on More Time To Travel: